- Welcome to GM East LOC

 Click on the headings below for more information.

 - Referrals in General

-Routine referrals that are not part of an enhanced service (e.g. glaucoma repeat readings) should go via the Choice Module on Optomanager.
-Remember that for routine referrals it may be up to 3 months before the patient is seen.
-"Soon" is not generally recognised by GPs or by HES appointments, so for anything that you feel is more urgent you should still send your referral using the GOS18 tab on Opera but following the Emergency Eye Referrals protocol below.Patients already under care
+Routine referrals that are not part of an extended service (e.g. cataract,) go via the GOS18 tab on Opera.
+You should assume it will be up to 3 months before the patient is seen.
+"Soon/Urgent" is not generally recognised by GPs or by HES appointments, so for anything that you feel is more urgent you should still send your referral using the GOS18 tab on Opera but following the Emergency Eye Referrals protocol below.Patients already under care

 Download Form Electronic GOS18 template